Emotions in Online Content Diffusion

-6,823,576 unique individuals shared these articles with their first-degree friends (i.e., strong-tie contacts), or their acquaintances (i.e., non-first-degree friends, weak-tie contacts)\footnote{Acquaintances (weak-tie contacts) are non-first-degree friends but are in the same group chats.} on WeChat.
-We collected data on the demographic (i.e., age and gender) and network characteristics (i.e., network degree) of all the users involved in the cascades as well as the tie strength between every pair of sender and receiver (whether they were first-degree friends or not) in each cascade.
+A total of 6,823,576 unique individuals shared these articles with their first-degree friends (i.e., strong-tie contacts), or their acquaintances (i.e., non-first-degree friends, weak-tie contacts)\footnote{Acquaintances (weak-tie contacts) are non-first-degree friends but are in the same group chats.
+Such a relationship is a ``tie'', because it allows information diffusion through the group chat.
+It is considered ``weak'', because these users are not direct contacts, and they are not likely to be familiar with each other.} on WeChat.
+We collected data on the demographic (i.e., age and gender) and network characteristics (i.e., network degree) of all of the users involved in the cascades as well as the tie strength between every pair of sender and receiver (whether they were first-degree friends) in each cascade.